Queen’s Law announces new graduate diploma program to train prospective immigration and citizenship consultants

 “We’re making a major contribution to the quality of services and representation in this area,” Professor Aiken says.
 “The federal government has expressed concerns about the quality of current services, which our program directly addresses.”

-“We are building a program that will help set a new and much higher regulatory standard for immigration and citizenship consultants in Canada,” Dean Flanagan says.
+“We are building a program that will help set a new and much higher regulatory standard for immigration and citizenship consultants in Canada,” Dean Walters says.
 “With over 500 hours of instruction in the program, built by immigration and citizenship experts like Professor Aiken and supported by professional instructional designers and course developers, we aim to help transform the quality of immigration consultant services in Canada and abroad.”

 “Ensuring immigration and citizenship consultants are properly trained and highly skilled is the first step to ensuring that immigrants to Canada are treated equitably and humanely throughout every step of their journey here,” Professor Aiken says.
-“We’re proud to be at the centre of a program that will increase the quality and reliability of immigration services and increase access to justice for those who often need it most.”
+“We’re proud to be at the center of a program that will increase the quality and reliability of immigration services and increase access to justice for those who often need it most.”